 - Employer’s name and workers’ comp policy number

 - Information regarding your disability

 Providing complete medical information is essential to getting your claim approved.
-A workers’ compensation attorney in Cleveland at NRS helps you provide thorough medical information to the BWC to support your claim.
+A workers’ compensation attorney in Ohio at NRS helps you provide thorough medical information to the BWC to support your claim.

 Contact NRS today for workers’ comp claims assistance